Nagendra1997/libmesibo/tutorial.md

 ./myfirstapp
 ```

 2. `on_status` should cycle through various status information.
-Finally, you should receive status=1 which indicates that your app is successfully connected to mesibo real-time server and ready to send and receive real-time messages.
+Finally, you should receive status=1 which indicates that your app is successfully connected to the mesibo real-time server and ready to send and receive real-time messages.

 3. Since we do not have any other users right now, we will use **mesibo console** to send a test message.
 In a later section, we will learn how to send messages from the code itself.

 - Go to **Console ->Application->Users**.
 You should see the user you have created.

-- Go to user details by clicking `Edit` button.
+- Go to user details by clicking the `Edit` button.
 Scroll down, you will see a section to `Message User`
 Enter 1000 (or anything) in `From` field, check `Create This User` checkbox, type message and click on `Send`.

 4. You will instantly receive this message in your console/terminal in `on_message` listener.

 ## Sending Messages
-In previous section, we have used mesibo console to send a message.
+In the previous section, we have used mesibo console to send a message.
 Now we will quickly learn how to send messages from the code itself.
-To send messages, we will use `message` real-time API for which we will need destination user, message id and the message itself.
+To send messages, we will use `message` real-time API for which we will need destination user, message-id and the message itself.

 Invoke the following function anywhere from your code to send a text message.